Chemical reactions happen every day:

 Word equations like these are used a lot in science as a quick way of representing a chemical reaction.

 Most chemical reactions are irreversible.
 This means that once the reaction has taken place it is very difficult to get the reactants back.
+We can't reverse it.
+Think about frying an egg.
+Once the egg has cooked, we can't then change the fried egg back into a raw egg.
+A chemical reaction has occurred and we can't get the original reactants back.

 Think how difficult it would be to turn the fumes from the exhaust pipe of a car back into petrol!